YCPRadioTelescope/rtMobile/README.md

-# Radio telescope Mobile App
+# Radio Telescope Mobile App

 A Mobile app for the admins of the radio telescope